JMM2016/skillexchange/README.md

     √ Must use a Node and Express Web Server

-    √ Must be backed by a MySQL Database with a Sequelize ORM
+    √ Must be backed by a MySQL or Mongodb Database

     √ Must have both GET and POST routes for retrieving and adding new data

     √ Must be deployed using Heroku (with Data)

-    √ Must utilize at least one new library, package, or technology that we haven’t discussed
+    √ Must utilize at least two new library, package, or technology that we haven’t discussed

     √ Must have a polished frontend / UI